-A 2018 study published in the journal Sleep found people who had 1 hour less of sleep 5 nights a week lost less fat than those with a full night’s sleep 7 days a week.
+A 2018 study published in the journal found people who had 1 hour less of sleep 5 nights a week lost less fat than those with a full night’s rest 7 days a week.

-Even catch up sleep did not make up for the sleep deprivation effect from the week!
+Even catch up on rest did not make up for the sleep deprivation effect from the week!

 What this means is a full night’s sleep 7 nights a week is imperative when you are trying to lose fat and gain or keep muscle.

 At OBF Gyms our personal trainers know sleep is a vital part of our everyday lives and to achieve fitness goals!

 This is why we teach our clients how to incorporate healthy sleeping habits.

 Make the best rest a priority with the best personal training studio in Toronto!

 Print this Hygiene checklist to improve your sleep and reach your goals!